sengsgx/sengsgx/seng_runtime/README.md

 ## <a name="run" /> Running the SENG Runtime and its Demo App
-**CAUTION**: in rare cases the shutdown process of the SENG Runtime causes a crash in Graphene with a 0x0 or SEGFAULT signal spam; we have not yet figured out why it happens sometimes; (might be fixed in newer Graphene versions where several race conditions/bugs got fixed)
+**CAUTION**: in rare cases the shutdown process of the SENG Runtime causes a crash in Graphene with a 0x0 or SEGFAULT signal spam; we have not yet figured out why it sometimes happens; (might be fixed in newer Graphene versions where several race conditions/bugs got fixed)

 ### Integration into Graphene-SGX Manifest
 The current prototype of the SENG Runtime integrates into Graphene-SGX as middle layer using the `LD_PRELOAD` primitive of the Graphene manifest file: